-Financial liabilities at amortised cost 2015 2014
+Financial liabilities at amortised cost

-HK\$'000 HK\$'000
+2016 HK\$'000 2015 HK\$'000

-Trade payables 113,265 126,790

-Retention monies payables 29,074 26,090

-Financial liabilities included in other payables and accruals 38,921 4,010
+Trade payables Retention monies payable Financial liabilities included in other payables and accruals 88,463 28,489 49,150 113,265 29,074 38,921

-Due to the Remaining Group - 96

-181,260 156,986
+166,102 181,260

-30. FAIR VALUE AND FAIR VALUE HIERARCHY OF FINANCIAL INSTRUMENTS
+29. FAIR VALUE AND FAIR VALUE HIERARCHY OF FINANCIAL INSTRUMENTS

-Management has assessed that the fair values of cash and cash equivalents, pledged time deposits, trade and retention monies receivables, trade and retention monies payables, financial assets included in prepayments, deposits and other receivables, financial liabilities included in other payables and accruals, and balances with the Remaining Group approximate to their carrying amounts largely due to the short term maturities of these instruments.
+Management has assessed that the fair values of cash and cash equivalents, pledged time deposits, trade and retention monies receivable, trade and retention monies payable, financial assets included in prepayments, deposits and other receivables, other payables, and an amount due from a fellow subsidiary approximate to their carrying amounts largely due to the short term maturities of these instruments.